-You and your dependents may be eligible for state-sponsored dental insurance, available from one of several dental plans.
-Eligible employees may enroll in a dental plan within the first 60 days of employment or eligibility or during the annual open enrollment period.
-Changes in coverage are also permitted during open enrollment.
+You and your dependents may be eligible for state-sponsored dental insurance and the state offers several dental plans to choose from.
+Eligible employees may enroll in a dental plan within the first 60 days from their date of hire or the date they became eligible, during the annual Open Enrollment, or when they experience a permitting event.
+Changes in coverage are also permitted during Open Enrollment.

 Your collective bargaining designation determines which plans are available to you.
 The state pays all or part of your premium, depending on the plan you select and the number of dependents you wish to cover.

 If you are in Bargaining Units 1, 3, 4, 5, 9, 10, 11, 12, 13, 14, 15, 20, or 21 and have dental coverage through another source, such as your spouse, you may choose to receive cash in lieu of the state's dental benefit available through FlexElect.
 For more information, please visit the Cash Option Non-CoBen webpage.